 Parental controls are really easy to set up but if you are struggling the NSPCC have provided a free phone number and an advisor will talk you through the steps.
 0808 800 5002

-Once again we are issuing some general advice to schools on how to address the persistent problem of parents parking irresponsibly and illegally near to schools.
-We are aware that many, if not all of you, will send information to parents through newsletters, text messages and quite often you may even be about outside your school on parking patrol.
+Schools have been given some general advice on how to address the persistent problem of parents parking irresponsibly and illegally near to schools.
+Information is sent to parents through newsletters, text messages and occasionally face to face when outside on parking patrol.

-Not all parents park illegally or irresponsibly and we do receive complaints as to why there can’t be more regular parking enforcement or parking restrictions placed outside schools.
+Not all parents park illegally or irresponsibly but we do receive complaints as to why there can’t be more regular parking enforcement or parking restrictions placed outside school.

-Schools ultimately want more enforcement rather than anything else, but it is unrealistic to expect that parking enforcement can take place on a consistent basis outside every school, as there are not enough resources.
-Those people that park dangerously are fully aware that enforcement is only likely to occur over a one day period and then things will return to normal for a long time, before any enforcement returns.
+Whilst we want more enforcement, it is unrealistic to expect that parking enforcement can take place on a consistent basis outside every school as there are not enough resources.
+Those people that park dangerously are fully aware that enforcement is only likely to occur over a one day period and then things will return to normal for a long time before any enforcement returns.
 Enforcement is an option which the Police or Bury Council Services can assist with, but not on a regular basis.
-Every school is already on the priority list with our Parking Services Team and you can contact your local Policing Team to discuss Police enforcement.
+Every school is already on the priority list with our Parking Services Team and we can contact your local Policing Team to discuss Police enforcement.

 Please do not park on the pavement as this can limit space for those pushing prams and any people with mobility problems including those that may be wheelchair users and those that walk with the assistance of a frame.

-- Parents/guardians should not park too close to pedestrian crossings as this can reduce sight lines for other drivers and pedestrians.
+- Parents/carers should not park too close to pedestrian crossings as this can reduce sight lines for other drivers and pedestrians.